arslvn93/giveaway/TURNSTILE_SETUP.md

 - ✅ **Better loading state**: "✨ Submitting your entry..." message during final API call
 - ✅ The Turnstile widget is configured with `theme="light"` via JavaScript render
 - ✅ The widget appears above the submit button in both forms
-- ⚠️ If the secret key is not configured, the backend will log a warning but still process submissions (for backwards compatibility during setup)
+- ⚠️ If the site ID is not configured, the backend will log a warning but still process submissions (for backwards compatibility during setup)
-- ⚠️ Once you add the secret key, all submissions will require valid Turnstile verification
+- ⚠️ Once you add the site ID, all submissions will require valid Turnstile verification
+- 🔐 **Custom validation server**: Uses `https://sgturnstile.replit.app/api/validate` instead of direct Cloudflare validation
+- 📍 **IP tracking**: Automatically captures visitor's IP address for validation (helps prevent abuse)

 ## Next Steps

 1. ✅ Code changes are complete
+2. ⏳ Get your site ID from the custom validation server
-2. ⏳ Add `TURNSTILE_SECRET_KEY` to Netlify environment variables
+3. ⏳ Add `TURNSTILE_SITE_ID` to Netlify environment variables
+4. ⏳ (Optional) Add `TURNSTILE_VALIDATION_URL` if using custom endpoint
-3. ⏳ Deploy the changes to Netlify (git push or manual deploy)
+5. ⏳ Deploy the changes to Netlify (git push or manual deploy)
-4. ⏳ Test the forms to ensure Turnstile is working
+6. ⏳ Test the forms to ensure Turnstile is working
-5. ⏳ Monitor Netlify function logs for any issues
+7. ⏳ Monitor Netlify function logs for any issues

 ## Resources

 - [Cloudflare Turnstile Documentation](https://developers.cloudflare.com/turnstile/)
 - [Turnstile Dashboard](https://dash.cloudflare.com/?to=/:account/turnstile)
 - [Netlify Environment Variables Guide](https://docs.netlify.com/environment-variables/overview/)
+- [Custom Validation Server](https://sgturnstile.replit.app/api/validate) - Your custom Turnstile validation endpoint